chrom3DEpi/pTADS/README.md

 Rscript ./Scripts/run_pTADS.ori.R -h

- -m : The RF model of GM12878 training
+ -m : the pre-trained model of Random forest

- -c : LASSO coefficients of key features
+ -c : the coefficients for importance features in LASSO function

- -d : Matrix data containing key features
+ -d : Matrix data containing importance features

  -w : Defines the size of the sliding window .(example: -win 10 ,represent the 10 bins)